 Genetic diseases and illnesses such as cystic fibrosis, sickle cell anemia, spinal muscular atrophy, Tay-Sachs or thalassemia can be passed down to the child if both parents carry the gene.
 If both partners are found to be carriers of the same recessive genetic disorders, there is a 25 percent chance that the child will be affected.
 Donor eggs are an option that can be used to stop the expression of high-risk genes from the female partner.

-Where do donor eggs come from and how are they screened?
+Where do eggs come from for egg donation IVF?

 It typically takes about six weeks for a potential egg donor to complete the screening process.
 Screening includes an interview that will include a full medical history.
 Other tests will include: